TanKaizokuO/ShellPa/README.md

 ## License

-Check the `LICENSE` file in the root of the repository for license details.
-*(Placeholder: If no LICENSE file is present, default constraints apply).*
+Licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for the full license text.